code-and-effect/effective_pages/README.md

 To create your first menu, either:

-1. Visit `/admin/menus` and click `New Menu`.
+:Visit `/admin/menus` and click `New Menu`.
 Give it a title: `'main menu'`.

 or

-2. Run `bundle exec rake effective_pages:seed` to create a menu called `'main menu'` with some placeholder menu items.
+:Run `bundle exec rake effective_pages:seed` to create a menu called `'main menu'` with some placeholder menu items.

 then add it to your application layout where you would normally display your site's menu: